Why choose Tanzania?

 Tanzania is a presidential constitutional republic and a one party dominant state.
 The ruling party is CCM.
 (Chama Cha Mapinduzi.)

-According to the 2016 estimates by the United Nations, the population was almost 56 million people, but has now most likely passed 60 million.
+As of 2023, the estimated population of Tanzania is approximately 67 million people.
 Most people live on the Northern border and on the east coast.
 Approximately 70% of the population is rural, and Dar es Salaam is the biggest city with more than 5 million inhabitants.

 There are more than 120 different ethnic groups of which Sukuma, Nyamwezi, Chagga and Haya have more than 1 million members.
 Both Sukuma and Nyamwezi are so called Bantu, which is used as a general label for 300-600 ethnic groups in Africa who speak Bantu languages, in which Swahili is the largest.
 You also have Niolotic people which includes the Luo and more famous nomadic Maasai.
 While Swahili and English are the official Tanzanian Languages, over 100 different languages are spoken in Tanzania, making it the most lingually diverse country in eastern Africa.
 Today, about 10% of Tanzanians speak Swahili as a first language, and up to 90% speak it as a second language.
 Thus; most Tanzanians speak both Swahili and a local language.
 As a visitor you will be well of with English.